If there’s one thing we hear time and time again from our customers, it’s that the Irish Sea is essential to their business. And it’s no surprise why.

 This includes routes such as Liverpool Birkenhead to Belfast with Stena Line.
 Although this takes a mix of passengers and freight, drivers can enjoy a good night's sleep and meals on board.

 Another popular long sea crossing is Liverpool to Dublin and Heysham to Warrenpoint operated by Seatruck Ferries.
 These services only take 12 drivers on board, but there is a high level of service and an 8 hour crossing allows for an onboard rest break.

-The shortest and most popular ferry routes to the Republic of Ireland are from Wales to Ireland.
-The most common route travelled is from Holyhead to Dublin.
-There are two operators on this route – Irish Ferries and Stena Line.
-Both ferry companies operate 4 sailings a day to Ireland on this route, taking about 3 and a half hours.
+The shortest and most popular ferry routes to the Republic of Ireland are from Wales to Ireland, with the most common route being Holyhead to Dublin.

 You can also travel from Pembroke to Rosslare, or Fishguard to Rosslare.
-These are ideal freight ferries to catch if you are travelling from the South West of England, or going to Cork.
-Both services operate twice a day.
+These are ideal freight ferries to catch if you are travelling from the South West of England, or going to Cork, Republic of Ireland.